jcstein/dummy_rollup/README.md

 - `X` for player 1's moves
 - `O` for player 2's moves

+The game continues until:
+- A player wins
-The game will indicate when someone wins or when it's a draw.
+- The game ends in a draw
+- A player quits by entering 'q'